epicalex4444/4tccc_discord_bot/README.md

 usage: !server
 shows 4tccc server invite link

+### misc:
-commands are set to ignore things past the last arguement, but the name arguements can have spaces so anything after a name will be part of the name
+commands are set to ignore things past the last arguement
+name arguements can have spaces but they can't start or end with spaces because discord removes them
-discord has a character per message limit of 2000 so any message after that is sent as a hastebin link instead, this also keeps chats cleaner
+discord has a message limit of 2000 charecters so any message after that is sent as a webpage link instead